decentraland/documentation/content/creator/_index.md

 - Read the [Development workflow]({{< ref "/content/creator/scenes/getting-started/development-workflow.md" >}}) to understand the full process of creating a scene, publishing and promoting it.
 - Check out scene [examples](https://github.com/decentraland-scenes/Awesome-Repository#examples).

+> Note: The currently stable version of the SDK is 6.x.
+Everything documented under the **scenes** section refers to that stable version.
+To try out the new version 7 of the SDK (which is still in Alpha), read the documents under the **SDK7 Scenes (alpha)** section.
+This section is right below the scenes section, non-expanded by default.

 ### The Decentraland Editor

 The Editor is an all-in-one content creation tool.
 It's intended for users of any knowledge level, combining a graphical interface with code editing capabilities.
 Both technical and non-technical creators will benefit from using it.